 - Customer engagement (demand response, pricing)

-- Other SG applications
+- Other SG/technology applications

 SGRC also provides initial executive-level evaluations to assess basic smart grid investment options prior to the comprehensive SGRC turnkey analysis.